 So did Benoît Mandelbrot.
 He's the math whiz and IBM Researcher who discovered the hidden patterns behind all of nature.
 He called them Fractals.

 Fractals changed the way we see the world.

 To celebrate Mandelbrot’s birthday, we changed the way the world sees Fractals.

 We coded our own fractal art and blanketed it across social media.

 We turned every blog on Tumblr into fractals.

-We hosted an AMA on Reddit with two of Mandelbrot's closest colleagues from IBM Research and Yale University.
+We hosted an AMA on Reddit with two of Mandelbrot's closest colleagues at IBM Research and Yale.